Fiat chief's dealmaking record at stake with Chrysler offering

 "That would just leave them back where they were, with a very broken European business," he said.
 "For Marchionne's credibility and the Fiat equity story, the damage would be irreversible."

-Chrysler's first-half performance accounted for more than half of the combined group's revenue, transforming what would have been a 501 million euro loss for Fiat alone into a 435 million euro profit.
+Chrysler's first-half performance accounted for more than half of the combined group's revenue, transforming what would have been a 501 million euro ($676 million) loss for Fiat alone into a 435 million euro profit.

 Furthermore, Chrysler's cash and industrial scale are critical to Marchionne's expansion plan for the Alfa Romeo and Maserati brands, designed to help Fiat's idle Italian plants export their way out of trouble.